Vicky2603/Vicky2603/README.md

 - 👋 Hi, I’m @Vicky2603
 - 👀 Interested in Python and PHP Language!
-- 🌱 Expertise in Web Scraping and Backend Dev.
-Tech stacks: BeautifulSoup, Scrapy, Selenium-Python and Django.
+- 🖥 Expertise in Web/PDF Scraping.
+Techstacks use: BeautifulSoup, Scrapy, and Selenium-Python.
-- 🖥
+- 🖼 Hobbies: Trade, Travel, Explore, Ride.
+- 🤩 Like to spend free time in:
+-  ----- Sports like Volleyball, Table Tennis and Cricket 🏐🏓🏏.
+-  ----- NSE/BSE 📈📉 -> trading

-- 📫 How to reach me? ... text me vickysharma5008@gmail.com
+- 📫 How to reach me? ... mail at -> vickysharma5008@gmail.com

 <!---
 Vicky2603/Vicky2603 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.